JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 2. Share interesting animations as a code on reddit/twitter/whatever forums.
 Its not ycombinator, nor producthunt but its sth
 2. x30>x24 youtube tech videos, more elaborated, *probably without AI voice*
 3. Go all-in to find new clients
+4. Not scalable but clients want it?
+Sell w high gross margin to the ones who can benefit

 **Maybe's**